JesusB11/Global-vs-local-beers/README.md

     -   **Pearson's correlation coefficient** was used to determine the relationships between the four review features (`taste`, `palate`, `aroma`, `appearance`).
     -   **Taste** was identified as having a higher correlation score with the overall review than any other feature.
     -   The analysis identified key popular beer characteristics as being **dark**, **bitter**, **strong**, and having a **distinct** flavor profile.
+    - The **Bayesian average** was applied to create a weighted average and to make a more fair annalysis.

 ---